Master Data Services Add-in for Microsoft Excel

 An entity is a list of data.
 You might think of an entity as a table in a database.
 For example, the Color entity might contain a list of colors.
 For more information, see Entities (Master Data Services).

-A member is a row of data.
+A member is a row of data (a record).
 Each entity contains members.
 An example of a member is Blue.
 For more information, see Members (Master Data Services).

 An attribute is a column of data.
 Each member has attributes.
 For example, the Code attribute for the Blue member is B. For more information about attributes, see Attributes (Master Data Services).